What secrets hide behind “Julie Ann” that makes it rock? Your first name is more than just a name!

 You are an enemy to:

-“Julie Ann” is not a popular baby girl’s name in New York as reported in the 1998 U.S. Social Security Administration data (ssa.gov).
-Imagine that, only eight babies in New York have the same name as you in 1998.
-A total of only 61 babies also bear the same first name during that year in the U.S. From 1880 to 2023, the highest recorded use of this name was in 1987 with a total of 63 babies.
+“Julie Ann” is not a popular baby girl’s name in Pennsylvania as reported in the 1970 U.S. Social Security Administration data (ssa.gov).
+Imagine that, only five babies in Pennsylvania have the same name as you in 1970.
+A total of only 51 babies also bear the same first name during that year in the U.S. From 1880 to 2023, the highest recorded use of this name was in 1987 with a total of 63 babies.

 Since 1880 up to 2023, the name “Julie Ann” was recorded 3,198 times in the SSA public database.
 Using the UN World Population Prospects for 2023, that’s more than enough Julie Anns to occupy the country of Niue with an estimated population of 1,935.